About Asbestos

 • Heavy machinery: The Army uses heavy machinery for demolition, construction, and moving artillery.
 These machines often contain asbestos friction materials, such as clutches, brake linings, and brake pads.
 Lubricants, engine gaskets, and electrical wiring may also contain asbestos.

-• Tanks: The Army used asbestos materials in tanks for heat protection.
+• Tanks: The Army & Marines used asbestos materials in tanks for heat protection.
 Because tanks are prone to severe vibration, asbestos-containing products can easily become damaged, releasing asbestos.

 • Communication centers: From the 1930s to the late 1970s, asbestos was used in construction materials, spray-on and wrapped insulation, cable ducts, and many other telecommunication products.